sdan/vlite/README.md

 I had been using this for a few projects and found I had some more use cases not in the original.
 New features are as follows:

-* VLite now allows you to remember metadata associated with topk texts, allowing it to be used as a semantic search key-value database
+* VLite now allows you to retrieve metadata associated with topk texts, allowing it to be used as a semantic search key-value database
 * All important internal variables are private for enhanced safety and security; only device is left exposed since that can be changed on use case
 * Significantly less dependencies, and thus reduced install time, since benchmarking and testing found [elsewhere](https://github.com/raydelvecchio/vdb-benchmark).